-About my Christmas cactus… the one that I wrote about early in our tenure of column chats that came my way by adoption from a then husband.
-The cactus was neglected and riddled with old dead wood.
-I was able to revive it and it bloomed beautifully for many years, though always around Thanksgiving despite coming from the Buckleyi Group known to bloom around Christmas.
-(You can visit the previous column by clicking through to Thanksgiving vs. Christmas Cactus.)
+About my Christmas cactus – the one that I wrote about early in our tenure of column chats that came my way by adoption from a then-husband.
+Neglected and riddled with old deadwood, I was able to revive it.
+It bloomed beautifully for many years, though always around Thanksgiving despite coming from the Buckleyi Group known to bloom around Christmas.

 It hadn’t occurred to me until the turnaround to use rainwater to water indoor plants.
-Rainwater is free from salts and treatment chemicals found in public water as well as surface or groundwater which more dramatically accumulates in potted plants.
+Rain is free from salts and treatment chemicals found in public water as well as surface or groundwater, which more dramatically accumulates in potted plants.
 Sadly, even well water is not what it used to be due to the use of chemical pesticides since the mid-1940s.
-The overuse of phosphates has impacted soil thereby causing water to become out of balance.
+The overuse of phosphates has impacted soil, thereby causing water to become out of balance.
 Rainwater is an ideal pH 7, slightly acidic, unlike municipal water typically kept alkaline to preserve pipes.
-Plus, one of the key nutrients a plant needs to survive are nitrates, a combination of nitrogen and oxygen, found in rainwater.
+Plus, one of the critical nutrients a plant needs to survive are nitrates, a combination of nitrogen and oxygen, found in rainwater.